Safford, Arizona: Education

 The Safford Unified School District serves the entire city of Safford and some minor outlying areas.
 The nearby Eastern Arizona College provides higher education services, and a University of Arizona agricultural extension is located to the east of the city.

 Legislation has been suggested in state committee to transform the nearby Eastern Arizona College from its present status as a two-year community college into a full four-year educational institution.

-Safford is also home to the Eastern Arizona College's Discovery Park Campus, a unique public educational destination facility that provides tours of the world-class telescopes at the Mt.
-Graham International Observatory, a public access observatory with a research grade 20" Cassagrain telescope, the World's largest permanent mount "Camera Obscura", a full motion Shuttle simulator that takes you on an exciting ride through the Milky Way galaxy, and galleries of historical artifacts from Graham County and the "History of Astronomy" Gallery, as well as a beautifully restored Sonoran riparian area featuring a one-acre ecology education pond and over four miles of trials that take you through the habitat of native and migratory birds, reptiles, and mammals.
+Safford is also home to the Eastern Arizona College's Discovery Park Campus, a public educational destination facility that provides tours of the telescopes at the Mt.
+Graham International Observatory, a public access observatory with a research grade 20" Cassagrain telescope, the World's largest permanent mount "Camera Obscura", a full motion Shuttle simulator that takes you on a ride through the Milky Way galaxy, and galleries of historical artifacts from Graham County and the "History of Astronomy" Gallery, as well as a restored Sonoran riparian area featuring a one-acre ecology education pond and over four miles of trials that take you through the habitat of native and migratory birds, reptiles, and mammals.

 The Safford City-Graham County Library provides citizens of Safford with books, computers, free classes, childhood literacy programs and entertainment.
 It serves 13,625 total citizens between Graham, Greenlee and Gila counties.